Cinnamon and Kale

 Oat Flour Banana Bread

 This oat flour banana bread is moist and flavoursome.
-Like all good banana bread recipes, it's comforting, delicious and satisfying.
-But this recipe comes with a difference.
-It's gluten free, low in added sugar and fat, and high in healthy fibre.
+Like all the best banana bread recipes, it's comforting, delicious and satisfying.
+But healthy banana bread with oat flour comes with a difference.
+It's gluten-free, dairy-free, low in added sugar and fat, and high in healthy fibre.

 Oat flour banana bread

-This healthy banana bread recipe is packed with good ingredients:
+This healthy gluten free banana bread recipe is packed with wholesome ingredients and is very nutrient-dense.

-Oats are a key ingredient in this recipe, and no other flour is required.
+• This flourless banana bread has oats are a key ingredient, and no other flour is required.
 Oats are a wholegrain, which means that they are high in fibre, and a natural source of vitamins and minerals.
 They will help to stop your blood sugar levels spiking, and they are one of the best sources of a particular type of fibre called beta glucan which has been shown to be good for heart health.

 Oat flour banana bread ingredients